griffithlab/rnaseq_tutorial_wiki/Reference-Genome.md

 ```

 How many lines and characters are in this file?
+How long is this chromosome (in bases and Mbp)?

 ```bash